rescript-lang/bucklescript.github.io/docs/import-export.md

 #### Import an ES6 Default Value

-This is a recurring question, so we'll answer it here.
-If your JS project is using ES6, you're likely using Babel to compile it to regular JavaScript.
+This is a recurring question, so we'll answer it here. **If your JS project is using ES6**, you're likely using Babel to compile it to regular JavaScript.
 Babel's ES6 default export actually exports the default value under the name `default`.
 You'd bind to it like this:

 ```ocaml
 external studentName: string = "default" [@@bs.module "./student"]